1980 in Japan: Arts and entertainment

-In music, the 31st Kōhaku Uta Gassen was won by the Red Team (women).
+In music, hit singles included Aoi Sangoshō by Seiko Matsuda, and "Ihojin" by Saki Kubota.
+Momoe Yamaguchi retired.
+The 31st Kōhaku Uta Gassen was won by the Red Team (women).
 Hiroshi Itsuki won the FNS Music Festival.
+For other music in 1980, see 1980 in Japanese music.

 In television, see: 1980 in Japanese television.

 Japan hosted the Miss International 1980 beauty pageant, won by Costa Rican Lorna Chávez.

 Sports

 In football (soccer) Yanmar Diesel won the Japan Soccer League.
 For the champions of the regional leagues see: 1980 Japanese Regional Leagues.
 For more see: 1980 in Japanese football.

 At the Winter Olympics Japan won a silver medal.